 5. GMAT Idioms of Comparison

 6. How to Write an Introduction to a GMAT AWA Essay?

 7. GMAT Short Passages – Easy or Tricky?

 The GMAT exam is a computer adaptive test.
 It has 4 sections – Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Analysis (AWA).

 The general perception is that the GMAT Quantitative section is tougher than Verbal Reasoning.
-This may not always be true especially for non–native English speakers.
+This may not always be true, especially for non–native English speakers.
 The verbal reasoning section can be equally challenging.

-GMAT Sentence correction questions not only test grammar fundamentals but also test the correct usage of words and phrases.
+GMAT Sentence correction questions not only test GMAT grammar fundamentals but also test the correct usage of words and phrases.
 Therefore, while preparing for GMAT sentence correction questions focus on two aspects–

 Sentence correction questions measure language proficiency, based on an effective expression that is grammatically sound.
 Each question will have a sentence or a part underlined, to be restructured, by choosing the right answer from the multiple choices given.
 While picking the right answer one has to base the choice on context, grammar, word choice, and sentence construction.